How To Help Other People Understand The Impact Of Littering

 Use Stories To Help Others Fight Littering

-Yahoo Finance, it costs the United States over 11.5 billion dollars per year to clean up litter, and that number seems likely to keep growing thanks to COVID-19.
+Fun Fact: According to Yahoo Finance, it costs the United States over 11.5 billion dollars per year to clean up litter, and that number continues to rise, especially after the surge in disposable masks and packaging thanks to COVID-19.

 Imagine telling someone a story of a mother bird feeding bits of plastic to its chicks, mistaking it for food.
 Or how a young sea turtle washed up on shore with a plastic straw lodged in its nostril.
 When people hear about these stories, they connect emotionally, and that emotional connection is what often drives real change.